shivam-s16/Covid_Third_Wave_Forecasting/README.md

 >In first stage we pre-prepare data for analysis:
 -change the data types of columns

-- rows filtering
+- Rows Filtering

-- elimination of missing data
+- Elimination of Missing Data

-- DataSet transformation
+- DataSet Transformation

-- data normalization
+- Data Normalization

 >Prerequisites:
 - Python